Plaza (singer)

-Michael Martin Kaminski (born July 29, 1990), known professionally as Plaza (stylized as PLAZA), is a Canadian singer, songwriter and producer from Toronto, Ontario.
-He is best known for his singles "Personal", "All Mine", and "Use Me".
-From 2017 to 2021 he was signed to OVO Sound, the record label co-founded by rapper Drake, producer Noah "40" Shebib and Oliver El-Khatib.
+Michael Kaminski, known professionally as PLAZA, is a Canadian singer and songwriter raised in Ottawa, Ontario.
+He is known for his singles "Personal", "All Mine", and "Use Me".
+From 2017 to 2021, he was signed to OVO Sound, the record label co-founded by rapper Drake, producer Noah "40" Shebib and Oliver El-Khatib.

+Early life

+Kaminski was raised in Ottawa, Ontario, and was shaped by the Toronto music scene.
+During the early 2010s, he started out as a lead singer in a pop-punk band called Decades, as well as a synth-pop band called Lobby.

 Music career

-During the early 2010s, Plaza started out as a lead singer in a pop-punk band called Decades, as well as a synth-pop band called Lobby.

-Plaza officially released his debut EP, One, on SoundCloud on August 29, 2016.
-However, he had released every track on the set over the past year, building up a gradual fanbase despite little information and no press.
+2016-2017: One and OVO Sound

+PLAZA began his solo career in 2016, initially keeping his identity private.
+His debut EP, One, was released independently that year after he had gradually shared its songs online.

-He premiered his new song "Personal" on The Fader in November 2016.
-Later that month, the song featured in Complex's "The best Canadian songs of November".
+In November 2016, The Fader premiered his single "Personal".
+Later that month, the song was included in Complex's "The Best Canadian Songs Of November".
+Now Toronto named him among its Toronto musicians to watch in 2017 and BuzzFeed included him in its list of artists to watch that year.

-In December 2016, BuzzFeed included Plaza in their list of "17 artists to watch out for in 2017".
-Two months later, he featured in Now Toronto's "Toronto musicians to watch in 2017: R&B and pop edition".

-Plaza signed a record deal with Drake's OVO Sound label in June 2017.
+In June 2017, PLAZA signed a record deal with Drake's OVO Sound label.
 In doing so, he became the first artist to join in over a year, following the signing of R&B duo dvsn in February 2016.
-The news broke during an episode of OVO Sound Radio, with El-Khatib debuting Plaza's second EP, Shadow, at the end of the show, and describing him as the "newest member of the OVO Sound family".
+The news broke during an episode of OVO Sound Radio, with El-Khatib debuting PLAZA's second EP, Shadow, at the end of the show, and describing him as the "newest member of the OVO Sound family".
+The five-track project included "Personal", "Karma", "Run This", "Love You Again" and "Over".

-On December 22, Plaza released two new singles titled "All Mine" and "Pick Up".
+On December 22, Plaza released the singles "All Mine" and "Pick Up".

-On 19 October 2018, Plaza released a single titled "Switch".

-A month later, on 30 November 2018, Plaza released "Touch & Go".

-After a 3-year hiatus from music and social media, Plaza returned on June 18, 2021.
-After replying to fans' comments from a 2019 post, he announced a new single titled "Still Alive", which was released on June 25, 2021, under his Shadow Records imprint.